alvinng4/grav_sim/5_steps_to_n_body_simulation/extra.md

-This is an extra component to the 5 steps to n-body simulation tutorial.
+This is an extra component to 5 steps to n-body simulation.
 I figured some of you may be interested in the visuals, so in this section, I will show you how to make 3D plots and produce animations using the `matplotlib` library.

 ## Plotting in 3D
 It would be nice to plot the trajectory in 3D.
-To do this, we will need two functions, one to set the 3D axes in equal aspect ratio, and one to plot the trajectory in 3D.
+To do this, we will need two functions, one to set the 3D axes limits in equal aspect ratio, and one to plot the trajectory in 3D.

 ???
 Note "Code (Click to expand)"
     ```python title="common.py"